au5ton/viento/README.md

     beforeDelay: 1000, //Optional, milliseconds delay before the animation begins
     afterDelay: 2000, //Optional, milliseconds delay after the animation ends
     type: "entrance", //Optional, used for animating entrances and exits of elements.
 Uses the "hidden" CSS class.
 Possible parameters: "entrance" or "exit".
-    name: "bar", //Required, CSS bind to the animation-name property.
+    name: "rubberBand", //Required, CSS bind to the animation-name property.
     duration: "1s", //Required, CSS bind to the animation-duration property.
     delay: "2s", //Optional, CSS bind to the animation-delay property.
     direction: "alternate", //Optional, CSS bind to the animation-direction property.